almovidhussaini/babylonclone/x/epoching/README.md

   // first_block_height is the height of the first block in this epoch uint64 first_block_height = 3;
   // last_block_time is the time of the last block in this epoch.
-  // ybtc needs to remember the last header's time of each epoch to complete
+  // Babylon needs to remember the last header's time of each epoch to complete
   // unbonding validators/delegations when a previous epoch's checkpoint is
   // finalised.
 The last_block_time field is nil in the epoch's beginning, and
   // is set upon the end of this epoch.